agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

 ##### ALI/MSAG and GIS

-- The <abbr title="Utah Communications Authority 911 Division">UCA 911 Division</abbr> is in the process of obtaining statewide ALI and MSAG data for the purpose of GIS data synchronizing.
+- The <abbr title="Utah Communications Authority">UCA</abbr> 911 Division is in the process of obtaining statewide ALI and MSAG data for the purpose of GIS data synchronizing.
 AGRC will geocode the ALI database against the GIS data to ensure that all valid addresses in the phone carrier’s database can be located/validated in the GIS data [(section 6 of ref 1)](#further-reading).
 A similar process will need to happen with the MSAG data.
 All valid addresses in the ALI database must have a corresponding site/structure address point in the GIS data.
 - AGRC will then work with the data providers to resolve any valid discrepancies.

 ##### Address Component Cross-Check